Milan Ivanović (politician): Since 2011

 Ivanović has continued to oppose engagement with the Priština authorities since the signing of the Brussels Agreement.
 He called for Serbs to boycott the 2013 Kosovo local elections, notwithstanding the Serbian government's support for participation.

 He was once again reported as being the manager of North Mitrovica's hospital in 2014.
-In January 2018, he advised the media that doctors in the hospital had tried to save the life of Oliver Ivanović after the latter was shot by unknown assailants, but without success.
-Later, speaking at a protest rally, he claimed that no-one from northern Kosovo was responsible for Oliver Ivanović's death.
+In January 2018, he advised the media that doctors in the hospital had tried without success to save the life of Oliver Ivanović after the latter was shot by unknown assailants.
+Speaking at a protest rally later in the year, he said that no-one from northern Kosovo was responsible for Oliver Ivanović's death.
 In 2019, he took part in a protest against the proposed annexation of North Mitrovica into a united municipality.
-He appears to have retired from the his position at the hospital in 2020.
+He appears to have retired from his position at the hospital centre in 2020.

-Ivanović endorsed the Serbian Progressive Party (Srpska napredna stranka, SNS) in the 2020 Serbian parliamentary election.
+Ivanović endorsed the Serbian Progressive Party (SNS) in the 2020 Serbian parliamentary election.

 In January 2022, Ivanović's car was struck with several bullets.
 No one was injured in the attack.
 Authorities initially described this as an assassination attempt, although this statement was retracted when it was determined that no-one had been inside the car at the time of the shooting.

 Criticism

-Over the course of his career, Ivanović was accused of illegal activities in northern Kosovo.
-In 2008, Priština's Express newspaper alleged that Ivanović and Marko Jakšić had held absolute power in the north prior to that year's parliamentary elections, supported by paramilitary groups and Serbian state authorities; their hold on power was described as having been weakened when Vojislav Koštunica's second term as Serbian prime minister ended in 2008.
-Reports circulated in 2009 that the European Union Rule of Law Mission in Kosovo (EULEX) was planning to indict Ivanović for a number of serious crimes, and in 2011 it was alleged that a confidential NATO bulletin described him as "a xenophobic person who controls all fuel routes in northern Kosovo, medicine and construction material smuggling."
+Over the course of his career, Ivanović was frequently accused of illegal activities in northern Kosovo.
+In 2008, Priština's Express newspaper alleged that Ivanović and Marko Jakšić were absolute rulers of the north prior to the 2008 Serbian parliamentary elections, supported by paramilitary groups and Serbian state authorities.
+The same source described their hold on power as having weakened when Vojislav Koštunica's second term as Serbian prime minister ended in 2008.
+Reports circulated in 2009 that EULEX was planning to indict Ivanović for a number of serious crimes, and in 2011 it was alleged that a confidential NATO bulletin described him as "a xenophobic person who controls all fuel routes in northern Kosovo, medicine and construction material smuggling."
 (EULEX did not issue the indictment, and the existence of the alleged NATO document was questioned.)
 Ivanović rejected these accusations as politically motivated.
 He said in a 2011 interview, "They say I am the leader of the mafia in northern Kosovo.
 They are trying to discredit us."